CodeWithJV/open-holochain-curriculum/slides/building-blocks.md

 <v-clicks>

-- defines the data schema and validation rules of an application
+- defines the data schema and validation rules of the package
-- exposes endpoints for agents to interact with the application
+- exposes endpoints for client code to interact with the application
 - composed of multiple zomes (modules)
 - compiled down to WebAssembly, written in rust